jnschalk/digibyte/README.md

 ## Development Process

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+The `develop` branch is regularly built and tested, but is not guaranteed to be completely stable.
+Additionally, the develop branch represents ongoing development from which candidate releases will be cut.
+The `master` branch represents the current stable version currently in production.
 [Tags](https://github.com/digibyte/digibyte/tags) are created regularly to indicate new official, stable release versions of DigiByte Core.
+Finally, `feature/{a-new-feature}` branches represent current development destined for future releases.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).